VictorDevCode/spotify-extended-search/README.md

 With this web application you can:

-- Search artists and get additional information such as their genres.
+- Search artists and get information such as their genres and albums.
-- Search albums and get additional information such as the countries they are available.
+- Search albums and get additional information such as their artists and the countries they are available.
+- Search tracks.

 ## Getting Started
 Make sure that your computer has installed Node.js and NPM: